-For this reason a “free detergent” should be used.
-This is a detergent without color or scenting agents which could potentially become embedded with the pile.
+A “free detergent” is perfect to clean microfiber.
+This detergent type is without “free of” color or scenting agents which could potentially embed themselves within the pile.

-Whenever washing microfiber towels or media, no fabric softeners should ever be used.
+Whenever washing microfiber towels or microfiber media of any type, NEVER use fabric softeners.
 Fabric softeners leave residue behind that clogs up the weave, robbing clean microfiber of the important electrostatic charge.
 This charge helps attract fine dust and soiling particles to the microfiber, locking them into the pile.